Quick overview:

 Opportunity assessment and decision-making

-A decision tree table helps to evaluate various investment decisions according to their probability and potential return.
+A decision tree table helps to evaluate different investment decisions according to their probability and potential return.
 The expected value is calculated by multiplying the probability by the return.

 Decision | Probability | Income in € | Expected value |